 The transition from crib to toddler bed is a big milestone in your kid’s life.
-But seasoned veterans know that the biggest hurdle is not convincing your toddler to sleep in their new big kid bed, but getting them to stay in it overnight.
+But seasoned veterans know that the biggest hurdle is not persuading your toddler to sleep in their new big-kid bed, but getting them to stay in it overnight.
 Even the best sleeping toddlers probably won’t stay in bed all night right away.
 Not only does your kid suddenly feel unfettered, they have newfound freedom to walk out of the room and indulge their curiosity about whatever noises mom and dad are making in the night.

 Make Expectations About Staying in Bed Clear

 Make sure your kid knows what you expect from them.
 Explain that big beds are for big kids and they are perfect for sleeping.
 You can make a sticker chart for stay-in-bed rewards if you’re into that kind of thing.
 In terms of the bed itself, make sure that it has all the great stuff they remember from their crib, except for the spit-up stink.

 Keep the bedtime routine as sharp as it once was.
 But this time look at it with a critical eye to make sure any changes in sleeping habits haven’t put you in an impossible situation.
 Is your kid still napping?
 Is that nap too close to bedtime?
 Is bedtime too early?
 These are things that will make your tiny night owl want to hop out of bed and party.

 The training itself goes by many names, most of which include the word “walk” in them.
 That’s because you’ll be walking back and forth between your bed and theirs.
 Maybe all night.
 The simple steps are:

 - Complete the bedtime routine as normal.
 Including hugs, kisses, and encouragement.